Haileybury School of Mines: Guest Lecture Series

 Abstract

 This lecture will be an opportunity for students to learn about a working room and pillar mine, that was being tracked and logged to understand the spread of failure zones in the mine.
 There were two failure areas in and near the mine boundaries.
-The failures in one area of the mine started in an adjoining mine, and spread down dip rapidly into parts of the Denison Mine.
+The failures in one area of the mine started in an adjoining mine and spread rapidly down into parts of the Denison Mine.
 We will review the methods used to minimize the spread of damage.
 The other failure zone area was near the mine’s main mechanical shop.
 The concern over the spread of damage and the potential safety implications were a concern for the management team.
 The monitoring techniques included the installation of a Generation 1 Analog MP250 Micro-Seismic monitoring system.
 Backfill placement was used to limit the damage.
 Bi-weekly tours of the areas near the mechanical shop were carried out to monitor and log the spread of the damage.
 Additionally, this area was under the shallow dipping Quirke Lake Thrust Faults, which rose above the bottom of a large deep lake over this section of the mine.
 Monitoring continued until the mine’s closure in the summer of 1992.
-I joined the CANMET Mining Group (Government of Canada) to complete the data collection, and to improve the safety of other mines, using the knowledge gained from the Denison Mine.
-This lead to the development of new technology for regional monitoring.
+I joined the CANMET Mining Group (Government of Canada) to complete the data collection, and improve the safety of other mines, using the knowledge gained from the Denison Mine.
+This has led to the development of new technology for regional monitoring.
 The lecture will conclude with a summary of this useful opportunity to improve mine safety.

 About the Speaker

-Chris Pritchard is a Mining Engineering Technician with over 40 years of accident free experience in underground mining and large construction projects.
-Most recently he worked at Pritchard Mining Technologies Inc. providing ground support and geotechnical engineering services.
+Chris Pritchard is a Mining Engineering Technician with over 40 years of accident-free experience in underground mining and large construction projects.
+Most recently, he worked at Pritchard Mining Technologies Inc., providing ground support and geotechnical engineering services.
 He has worked at the Nickel Rim Mine, Falconbridge Mine, and the Craig – Onaping Mine in the Sudbury area, as a Ground Control Supervisor.
 Prior to this, Chris worked as a Rock Mechanics Technologist at Denison Mines in Elliot Lake, and at the CANMET Mining Research Laboratories.
 He began his career working at Atomic Energy of Canada Limited on their Nuclear Waste Management Program, and at Golder Associates as a Geotechnical Technician.
 Chris will share with us his ground control experience at Denison Mines, and subsequent analysis of this work at CANMET.